 These steps must be done in a decisive, fluid, but controlled way.
-NEVER pass the gauze more times at the same point.
 All in all, you shouldn’t take more than 30/40 seconds.
-The application is not difficult if you first practice with the gauze and water as suggested.
+The application is not difficult if you first practice with the gauze soaked with water, as suggested earlier.

 Step 5: Activate the Stopwatch for 5 minutes and use the hairdryer/fan.

-I use the stopwatch I also have for the gym, my trusty Gymboss, and set it at 5 minutes.
+I use the same stopwatch I have for the gym, my Gymboss, and set it at 5 minutes.
 A cell phone is fine, too, as long as there is an alarm at the end of the allotted time.

 Once the 5 minutes start, the torture begins.
-You will feel the skin burn a lot.
-Use the hair dryer in a cold setting or a portable fan to mitigate the discomfort.
+You will feel a mild to strong burning sensation.
+Use the hair dryer in a cold setting or a portable fan to mitigate discomfort.

 Step 6: Check The 25 TCA Peel Frosting During the 5 Min Wait

 Very important: Don’t just let the acid take effect as you try to cope with the burning.
 Check your skin very well in the mirror.
-If you notice that it slowly becomes white (the TCA peel frosting effect), you can decide to neutralize the acid before the 5 minutes with the baking soda solution previously prepared.
+If you notice that it slowly becomes white (the frosting effect), you can decide to neutralize the acid before the 5 minutes with the baking soda.

-The ideal would be to obtain a uniform TCA peel frosting, but this does not always happen, and this depends on several factors:
+The ideal would be to obtain a uniform TCA peel frosting, but this does not always happen, and it depends on several factors: